Top 10 ESL Activities for Total Beginners

 Anyway, if you’re in the same boat I was when I first started teaching, check out my Top 10 ESL Activities for Total Beginners.
 They’ll make your lesson planning easy, guaranteed.
 Click the links in the brief descriptions for a lot more detail about each individual activity or game.
-There are also lots of tips for how you can use them in your classes.
+There are also lots of tips for how you can use them in your ESL classes for beginners.

 #1: Picture Prompt